THE BUMP 2.0 STUDY

 Looking to manage your weight gain in pregnancy?

-Researchers at the University of Oxford are testing an app that aims to help pregnant women manage their weight.
-If you're interested in taking part, click here for more information, then click below to get in touch with the study team.
+Researchers at the University of Oxford are testing an app that aims to help pregnant women manage their weight gain.
+If you're interested in taking part, click here to read the Participant Information, then click below to get started.

 About the study